 Ethan Allen Prep has deployed hand sanitizing stations around campus, including at the entrance and exit to Vardon Hall.
 Individuals entering Vardon Hall will be required to sanitize or wash their hands.
 Other buildings on campus have sanitizing stations available.
 Classrooms, dormitories, and other school buildings will have access to a supply of disinfectant wipes or cleaning solution and paper towels for wiping down surfaces on a regular schedule throughout the school day and, in the evening.
 Signage posted throughout campus will remind students and employees to frequently wash their hands.
 Finally, our cleaning service will increase cleaning in all buildings.

 Following recommendations from the CDC and the state of Connecticut, students, faculty, coaches and associates will be advised to avoid unnecessary travel domestically and internationally.
 We expect anyone who travels to a restricted area to communicate with EAP administration as well as to follow CDC and state guidelines regarding self-quarantine and our testing protocols regarding returning to campus.

 We will help to ensure community-wide health and safety by limiting access to campus.
 Visitors will be limited to students’ immediate family, and deliveries and services by various vendors as scheduled by EAP/GPC administration.
 As conditions and guidelines change, we will adapt the process and guidelines related to admission candidates and others who wish to visit and learn more about the EAP experience.
-We look forward to welcoming prospective students and parents to tour the school at various times in the fall.

 Monitoring the Health of Students, Faculty, Coaches and Associates